robrides/JPACRUDProject/README.md

 * Implement TLS (SSL) / https / server-side PKI certificates.
 * Refine styling.
 * Improve exception handling.
-* Add annotations to include @Error` as well as min and max values.
+* Add annotations to include ``@Error`` as well as min and max values.

+### Known Issues

+Please see the issue tracker for known issues.
+If additional issues are discovered please open an new issue.